physi3/thingreview/README.md

 ```bash
 (venv) $ make superuser
 ```
-6. Run the development server
+6. Test and run the development server :sparkles:
 ```bash
 (venv) $ make
 ```

->If you are using windows, sorry.
+If you are using windows, follow [this guide](WIN_SETUP.md).